Evaluating Counterfactual Policies Using Instruments: Empirical applications

 \paragraph{Disparate impact in ADH22.} ADH22's primary goal is to estimate the ``disparate impact'' of pretrial release decisions by race.
-We now show that their measure of disparate impact is solely a function of observable probabilities and $E[Y(1) \mid R]$.
+Their disparate impact parameter can be written as a function of observable probabilities and $E[Y(1) \mid R]$.
 Hence, learning about the disparate impact parameter is isomorphic to learning about the mean outcome (for each race) under the counterfactual in which everyone is released.
-To be more precise about the measures ADH22 consider, let $FPR_r := P(D=1 \mid Y(1) =1, R=r)$ be the false positive rate for race $r$, i.e., the fraction of defendants who are released despite having $Y(1)=1$.
+To make this precise, let $FPR_r := P(D=1 \mid Y(1) =1, R=r)$ be the false positive rate for race $r$, i.e., the fraction of defendants who are released despite having $Y(1)=1$.
 Observe that we can write $FPR_r = \frac{P(D=1, Y=1 \mid R=r)}{P^*(Y(1) =1 \mid R=r)}$.
 The numerator is an observable probability, and thus the only challenge in learning about $FPR_{r}$ is learning about the misconduct rate under the counterfactual in which everyone is released, $P^*(Y(1) =1 \mid R=r)$.
 ADH22 similarly define $TPR_r := P(D=1 \mid Y(1) =0, R=r)$ to be the true positive rate, which we can write as $TPR_r = \frac{P(D=1, Y=0 \mid R=r)}{1-P^*(Y(1) =1 \mid R=r)}$.
 Again, the numerator is an observable probability.
-ADH22's main parameter of interest is a weighted average of the differences in $FPR_r$ and $TPR_r$ across races,
+ADH22 define the disparate impact parameter as a weighted average of the differences in $FPR_r$ and $TPR_r$ across races,